-Prohibition Against Retaliation - Retaliation against any employee who brings a written or verbal complaint of discrimination or harassment or who assists or participates in the investigation of such a complaint is strictly prohibited.
+Prohibition Against Retaliation -Intimidation, coercion, threats, reprisal or discrimination-Retaliation against any employee who in good faith-brings a written or verbal sexual complaint of discrimination or harassment complaint-or who assists or aidsparticipates in the investigation of such a complaint is strictly prohibited.
 The Town will not tolerate or permit adverse treatment of employees because they report discrimination or harassment or provide information related to such complaints.
 Any employee who participates in the procedure may do so without fear of retaliation.
-Violations of this policy may result in disciplinary action up to and including termination of employment.
+Retaliation against any employee who has filed a sex discrimination or sexual harassment complaint is illegal and Violations of this policy may result in disciplinary action up to and including termination of employment.